-‘Tis the season for giving and receiving gifts, with consumers expected to spend more than $700 billion in holiday retail sales, according to the National Retail Federation.
+‘Tis the season for giving and receiving gifts, with consumers expected to spend between $262.8 billion and $267.6 billion in online and other non-store sales this holiday season, according to the National Retail Federation.
 This year, after you’ve thanked the generous gift givers, don’t forget to also thank… lead batteries.
 Here’s why.

 But without lead batteries, those goods might not get to your decorated doorstep.
 Lead batteries play an essential role in shipping packages, from the moment you place your order, to final delivery.

 The logistics of moving the tons of cardboard boxes and packaging is complex.
 It’s creating change in everything from the need for architects to design bigger package rooms in buildings, to cities grappling with how to safely manage more delivery trucks on congested streets.

 A constant in this dynamic environment is the reliability of lead batteries as a primary energy storage source to keep your purchases moving.
 The pathway works like this:

 - First, your order is received by a data center that houses the computers and telecommunications systems that host e-commerce websites.
 These centers rely on an uninterruptible power supply, fueled by lead batteries.
 If the power goes out, the Internet stays on, supporting a communications infrastructure valued at more than $1 trillion.

 - Second, a fulfillment center then receives your order, where robots and forklifts “pick and ship” your selected items.
 These centers – picture Amazon, which ships 3 million packages daily – rely on lead batteries to help operations run smoothly.
 Fact: More than 60% of all forklifts in the U.S. contain and rely on lead batteries.